 Michelle has many years of experience within Community Safety and has worked at operational and strategic level.
 She has particular experience in collaborative working, use of the full range of ASB tools & Powers, strategy , policy, public speaking on the national stage, leading on multi disciplinary panels & Domestic Homicide Reviews.

-Serena has over 20 years’ experience working in the field of community development, empowerment and victim support.
+Serena has vast experience working in the field of community development, empowerment, victim support & ASB case management.
 A qualified Psychologist, she utilised her skills to set up the first formal Peer support scheme for victims involved in a civil action (Newham).
 She has delivered training around victim/witness support as part of the Neighbourhood Crime and Justice agenda.

-Andy has over 20 years of operational and senior management experience in Private, Public and Voluntary sectors leading multi-disciplinary project teams and technical experts.
-As a senior community safety manager, he has extensive experience in policy and strategy development, leading and working in collaborative partnerships throughout Cheshire, regionally and nationally on behalf of both Local Authority and the Police Service.
+Andy has vast experience in operational and senior management experience in Private, Public and Voluntary sectors leading multi-disciplinary project teams and technical experts. as well as extensive experience in policy and strategy development, leading and working in collaborative partnerships throughout Cheshire, regionally and nationally on behalf of both Local Authority and the Police Service.

-Adam is a skilled ASB practitioner, both at a strategic and operational level and has extensive experience in ASB casework, legal work, strategy, policy and training.
+Adam is a skilled ASB practitioner and consultant both at a strategic and operational level and has extensive experience in ASB casework, legal work, strategy, policy and training.
 In 1995, he helped to set up Manchester City Council’s newly formed ASB team and was instrumental in shaping approaches to tackling ASB.